ArteShow/Calculator/README.md

   Example response: {"id": 4,"status": 200,"result": 4,"Error":""}

+== Using the Graphical Interface ==
+  To use the graphical interface, follow these steps:

+  1. Wait til a small Window comes

+  2. Use the dropdown menu to select an action:
+     - "Calculate" to evaluate an expression.
+     - "Expressions" to retrieve all previously evaluated expressions.
+     - "Get Expression by ID" to retrieve a specific expression by its ID.

+  4. Enter the required input in the text field and click the corresponding button to perform the action.

+  5. The result will be displayed in the text area below.

 == Cool Feature ==
   You can add a timer for an arithmetic operation, such as multiplication: